-The complex nature of such investigations is often telling.
-The range of offences is vast and complex.
-The numbers of both historic and recent sexual related offences being reported has increased, but so has the number of reports of sexual offences being committed by young people against other young people.
+The complex nature of sexual assault investigations is often telling and the range of offences is considerable.
+The numbers of both historic sexual assaults and recent sexual related offences being reported has increased, but so has the number of reports of sexual offences being committed by young people against other young people.

-Dealing with youths is complicated, there are set procedures, safe guards and special rules and laws that govern how young people should be dealt with.
-However, the system often fails them, especially when the case starts with an internal investigation by the school.
+Dealing with youth offences can be complex as there are set procedures, safeguards and laws that govern how young people should be dealt with if they are accused of a sexual offence.
+However, the system often fails youth offenders, especially when the case starts with an internal investigation by the school.

-Even though the police may not be involved to start with, and it is only the school that is asking the questions, the answers that may be given can and will be given to the Police—they can become the building blocks in how the Police decide to prepare a case.
+Even though the police may not be involved at the outset of a case and it is only their school that is asking questions of the individual, the answers that may be given can and will be given to the police and this information can become the building blocks in how the police decide to prepare a case.

 Many lawyers do not appreciate the timetable that should be employed by the police when such matters are reported, to safeguard the interests of all parties.

-When the future liberty and reputation of a young person is at stake, with the implications of the Sex Offenders Register, making sure that the case is prepared and conducted properly from the outset is vital.
+When the future liberty and reputation of a young person is at stake – alongside the implications of a possible addition to the sex offenders’ register – ensuring the youth sexual assault case is prepared and conducted properly from the outset is vital.